ziejd2/BNW/README.md

 The original BNW website is compbio.uthsc.edu/BNW

-The current development version of BNW is compbio.uthsc.edu/BNW_1.12
+The current development version of BNW is compbio.uthsc.edu/BNW_1.2.
+I am working on adding cross-validation to this version.

 There are a couple of intermediate versions that I kept on the BNW server.
 Some of them are related to the branches below.

 There are four branches.
-1) master: This is currently identical to octave_php_separate
+1) master: This is compbio.uthsc.edu/BNW_1.12 on the BNW server.
+It is similar to the octave_php_separate with a couple of additional small changes and bug fixes.
+I think this version is ready for use as the main BNW.

 2) matlab_original (compbio.uthsc.edu/BNW_1.01): This is functionally identical to the original BNW code.
 The only difference is that unused files were removed.
 Currently, compbio.uthsc.edu/BNW redirects to this version.